mmoreiradj/season-link/docs/SEC.md

 Authentication is the process of verifying that an individual, entity or website is who it claims to be.
 It's an important part of web security.
 Indeed, it is the first line of defense against unauthorized access to web resources.

 Since it is such an important part of web security, the project uses Keycloak to handle authentication.
-Keycloak is an open-source Identity and Access Management solution that provides a single sign-on and identity management for web and mobile applications.
+Keycloak is an open-source Identity and Access Management (IAM) solution that provides a single sign-on and identity management for web and mobile applications.

 It's a secure, flexible, and easy-to-use solution that is used by the project to ensure the security of the application.